stineje/ecen4243S25/lab3/README.md

 You can compile the test program in the riscvtest directory by typing make.
-If you run the riscvtest.memfile simulation through the riscvsingle.do DO file and if successful, it should write the value 25 to address 100 and print "Simulation Succeeded" to your transcript window
+If you run the riscvtest.memfile simulation through the riscv_pipelined.do DO file and if successful, it should write the value 25 to address 100 and print "Simulation Succeeded" to your transcript window

-Should we add RV32i instructions?
-Instructions to Add (16?)
-xor
-sll
-srl
-bne
-lui
-sra
-lbu
-blt
-bltu
-bge
-bgeu
-jalr
-auipc
-sb
-slli
-srai